How to Resolve RPC Server is Unavailable Error on Windows

 1. Verify RPC Services are Running:

-• Open Services (services.msc) and ensure the following services are set to "Automatic" and running:
+• Start by opening Services (just type services.msc in the Run dialog) and make sure these services are set to "Automatic" and currently running:

 • Remote Procedure Call (RPC)